 The International Thespian Society (ITS) is the honor society for high school theatre students.
 Membership is granted for work in the theatre arts.
 Students earn Thespian points based on the quality and quantity of work they perform in theatre.
 Inductees must earn 10 points.

-The Garfield Thespians troupe (#5419) is run entirely by students, who select the program each year for “5 Plays, 5 Days” and two “Dramatic Paws” productions, as well as choreographing a number for the annual Lip-Sync Contest at the Washington State Thespian Festival.
+The Garfield Thespians troupe (#5419) is run entirely by students, who select the program each year for “5 Plays, 5 Days”, “Dramatic Paws” productions, as well as choreographing a number for the annual Lip-Sync Contest at the Washington State Thespian Festival.

 Garfield students produce, direct, stage manage, and perform all Thespian productions.
 Rehearsals are held during lunch or after school.